speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 <img src="/post-assets/5/9.png" alt="Cypress interface showing test execution" />
 </a>

-If we change the test file, chacking that the header text is as expected:
+If we change the test file, to assert that the header text is as expected:

 ```tsx
 import React from 'react'